 If you’re not using a waterproof fabric for your backpack, consider treating the fabric with Scotchgard Outdoor Water Shield to protect your bag.

-If you’re in the UK or Europe, check out Minerva Crafts for a great range of fabrics at a great price!
+Check out Minerva for a great range of fabrics at a great price!

 The best backpack sewing patterns